-[0:15:50.8] MN: Nope, none of that because everything is server-less.
+[0:15:50.8] MN: Nope, none of that because everything is serverless.
 Where are the servers?
 We don’t know.
-We got an episode on that and I had no idea what to do for that but I know I had to learn the skills necessary to make deployments for a server-less framework and use in the API gateway and all sorts of stuff and just planning and talking about the things.
-The potential roadblocks that we may have and being able to look months into the future of the problems that we have in our planet was because I was able to have experience in previous plans that I was a part of and that kind of stuff.
+We got an episode on that and I had no idea what to do for that but I know I had to learn the skills necessary to make deployments for a serverless framework and using the API gateway and all sorts of stuff, and just planning, and talking about the things.
+The potential roadblocks that we may have, and being able to look months into the future of the problems that we have in our planning, was because I was able to have experience in previous plans that I was a part of, and that kind of stuff.

-[0:16:28.0] DA: Right and say you know what kind of things have gone wrong when you try to plan something before, so you kind of have like a contingency in your back pocket or you can include that in your planning fudge factor and whatnot.
+[0:16:28.0] DA: Right, and so you know what kind of things have gone wrong when you tried to plan something before, so you kind of have like a contingency in your back pocket or you can include that in your planning fudge factor and whatnot.

-[0:16:45.7] MN: Right, like you know, whenever possible don’t try to find the simplest answer.
-Don’t try to hand roll things that already exists even if you don’t like 10% of it, don’t throw 90% of it away, you know?
-You figure out the things that you need to build the plan forward and then you know, assess whether this is achievable, whether it isn’t and I think we mentioned before, the more you know, the more you know of the things you don’t know and then you get to assess how long it would take for you to take the things that you don’t know and then know them but that to me I felt like that was something I knew as a senior engineer.
+[0:16:45.7] MN: Right, like, you know, whenever possible don’t try to find the simplest answer; don’t try to hand-roll things that already exist; even if you don’t like 10% of it, don’t throw 90% of it away, you know?
+You figure out the things that you need to build the plan forward, and then, you know, assess whether this is achievable, whether it isn’t, and I think we mentioned before, the more you know, the more you know of the things you don’t know, and then you get to assess how long it would take for you to take the things that you don’t know and then know them.
+But that, to me, I felt like that was something I knew as a senior engineer.

 [0:17:41.7] DA: That’s true, don’t fight it everyone.